-The decrease in income before income taxes for the US and Latin America Financial Solutions' Asset-intensive segment was primarily due to lower investment related gains (losses), net in coinsurance portfolios and the decrease in fair value of the embedded derivatives related to modco/funds withheld treaties.
+The increase in income before income taxes for the U.S. and Latin America Financial Solutions' Asset-intensive segment was primarily due to higher investment related gains (losses), net primarily due to an increase in the fair value of embedded derivatives reflected in investment related gains (losses), net.

-The invested asset base supporting this segment decreased to \$23.5 billion as of December 31, 2020 from \$24.0 billion as of December 31, 2019.
+The invested asset base supporting this segment increased to \$24.1 billion as of December 31, 2021, from \$23.5 billion as of December 31, 2020.

-- The decrease in the asset base was primarily due to a decline in fixed annuity account values. - As of December 31, 2020, and 2019, \$3.2 billion and \$3.5 billion, respectively, of the invested assets were funds withheld at interest, of which greater than 90% is associated with one client.
+- The increase in the asset base was primarily due to an increase in fixed annuity account values due to new transactions. - As of December 31, 2021 and 2020, \$4.7 billion and \$3.2 billion, respectively, of the invested assets were funds withheld at interest, of which greater than 90% is associated with two clients.